saud-learning-services/canvas-get-rubric-scores/README.md

 ## Summary

-Project to extract rubric assessment details from a selected Canvas course.
+Project to extract rubric assessment details from a selected Canvas course into a .csv file.
 Note - this should work for peer reviews with rubrics as well!

 ## Input